-In North Carolina, assisted living communities offer older adults a comfortable, hassle-free environment.
+In North Carolina, assisted living communities offer older adults a comfortable, supportive environment.
 As a Southern state famous for its diverse geography and culture, North Carolina offers plenty of charm and individuality.
-Its moderate cost of living and reasonable weather, in combination with stunning mountainous landscapes, historic coastal towns, and numerous state parks, make the state a remarkable place to call home.
+From stunning beaches in Kitty Hawk to the Biltmore House in Asheville, seniors in North Carolina can expect to pay $4,449 per month on average for assisted living.

 The facility is on the small side, feels very homey, staff is extremely pleasant and helpful.
 They are very encouraging to the residents to be involved in the different activities.